 Some DaaS platforms are built like the “Hotel California,” which makes them highly problematic.
 They offer no support for on-prem deployments or easy migration from one location to another.
 This means there’s no bridge for gradually adopting DaaS.
 Plus, by leaving out the ability to manage on-prem VDI along with DaaS from the same platform, these DaaS vendors force CIOs to do a “lift and shift” transition.
 This makes moving to DaaS painful.

-Compare to Workspot: Take a look at Workspot’s DaaS solution.
+Compare to Workspot: Take a look at Workspot’s Cloud Desktop solution.
 Workspot provides a single unified platform for both on-prem (any hypervisor) and public cloud (Microsoft Azure) deployments.
+We deliver it as a turnkey service to ur customers; no hassles and no surprises.

 #2: Are costs transparent?